hermango/shareable/README.md

 #### Tumblr and StumbleUpon Buttons

 By default the display of Tumblr and StumbleUpon buttons is disabled.
-Enable either button by including the name of the button you want to add (**tumblr** or **stumble_upon**) to configuration option *names* (found in your local shareable.rb configuration file).
+Enable either button by including the name of the button you want to add (**tumblr** or **stumble_upon**) to the configuration option *names* (found in your local 'shareable.rb' configuration file).
 [See Configuration](https://github.com/hermango/shareable#configuration) for more information.

 ### Advanced Usage